frozeman/feindura-flat-file-cms/README.txt

    released on 15-04-2010

 \par Features
    Easy to install\n
    Easy to setup on the server\n
    Easy to use backend-interface through the use of mootools\n Website statistics\n
    Using the famous WYSIWYG CKEditor\n
    No templating, just create your design like you want it and say where to put what (menu, content, etc)\n Upload images and files\n
    Set thumbnails for every page\n
+   Drag'n'Drop for moving pages\n
    Multi-languages (currently english and german)\n possibility of building Multi-language websites\n plugin system (like adding contactforms to a page)\n modul system (like search)\n addon system, build your own application running in the feindura-CMS backend\n

 \par Requirements
    \e PHP >= 4.3.0\n
    \e Javascript\n

-\par Appropriate uses
+\par Appropriate Uses
    It's not tested yet, but it should work well on websites with up to 10 000 vistiors per day\n feindura#$storedPages \c Array can have up to 30 000 Pages if the php memory limit is 16MB\n